elipess/Getting_And_Cleaning_Data_Course_Project/README.md

 ### 2. The tidy data : "tidy.txt"

-Containes of Average of each measurement for every subject and Activity.
+Containes of Average of each measurement for each subject and Activity.

 (More detailes can be found in the CODEBOOK.MD)